azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 By using the same label selectors for the service, we get the same endpoints as for our `ClusterIP` API service.

-Now, let's call such a service via a node's IP address and the port `30010`.
-We first need to determine the IP address of each node.
+Let's call such a service via a node's IP address and the port `30010`.
+First we need to determine the IP address of each node:

 ```shell
 # get node IP adresses